Raindeer44/pragmatic/README.md

 ## Formatting

 You may want to use [editorconfig.org](https://editorconfig.org/) to enforce the formatting settings in your editor.
-Use the [Node.js Style Guide .editorconfig file](.editorconfig) to have indentation, newslines and whitespace behavior automatically set to the rules set up below.
+Use the [Pragmatic Style Guide .editorconfig file](.editorconfig) to have indentation, newslines and whitespace behavior automatically set to the rules set up below.

 ### 2 Spaces for indentation